glorialulu/TSNet/README.rst

 * Perform transient simulation using MOC method
 * Visulize results

-For more information, go to https://wmoc.readthedocs.io.
+For more information, go to https://tsnet.readthedocs.io.

 Version
 -------

-WMOC is a ongoing research project, the current version is 0.1.0, which is still a pre-release.
+tsnet is a ongoing research project, the current version is 0.1.0, which is still a pre-release.

-Cite WMOC
+Cite tsnet
 ---------

-To cite WMOC, use one of the following references:
+To cite tsnet, use one of the following references:

 License
 -------

-WMOC is released under the Revised BSD license.
+tsnet is released under the Revised BSD license.
 See the LICENSE.txt file.